bbachain/template-next-tailwind/README.md

 ### web

-This is a Next.js web app to get you started on interacting with the Solana network.
+This is a Next.js web app to get you started on interacting with the BBAChain network.

 Start the web app